lissasimp/Team-Profile-Generator/README.md

 - [Technology Used](#technology-used)
 - [Credits](#credits)
 - [Permission](#permission)

+## Features
+### This application has the following features:
+- A user can generate a webpage that display's basic information about their team from the command line.
+- The user is presented with a menu with the option to: add an engineer, add an intern or finish building the team.
+- The user can collate information about their team such as name, ID, email etc.

 ## User Story
 As a manager, I want to generate a webpage that displays my team's basic info so that I have quick access to their emails and GitHub profiles.